Broletto, Brescia: History

 Entry to the Broletto is through the Porta Orientale (1606) embellished with monolithic pillars from Roman times made of Egyptian granite, which once ornamented the entrance to the demolished cathedral of San Pietro de Dom.
 The upper part of the doorway was designed by Antonio Tagliaferri in the late 1800s.

-In the porch there is a stone tablet under the sculpture of Justice Enthroned, it was defaced by the Jacobins but used to represent the Venetian Lion of San Marco.
+In the porch there is a stone tablet under the sculpture of Justice Enthroned, it was defaced by the Jacobins but used to represent the Venetian Lion of Saint Mark.
 The 14th century fresco of the Enthroned Madonna with Child is still visible on the right.

-The oldest wings of the palazzo nuovo maggiore, whose porticos are now walled up, give onto the west and south sides of the large southern courtyard, which has a fountain in the center.
-There are fine capitals in the style of Antelami on the mullioned windows on the first floor, above all, those of the four-mullioned window on the left, which has a round lobate window in the lunette, with twelve figures representing the months of the year.
+The oldest wings of the Palazzo Nuovo Maggiore, whose porticos are now walled up, give onto the west and south sides of the large southern courtyard, which has a fountain in the center.
+There are fine capitals in the style of Antelami coupling the windows on the first floor, above all, those of the quadrifora on the left, which has a round lobate window in the lunette, with twelve figures representing the months of the year.
 Another thing to notice is the reconstruction of the ancient wooden staircase, which in medieval times led to the great hall of the Maggior Consiglio (the organ of government) on the first floor.

-The palazzo nuovo minore is on the east side of the courtyard and bears this name because it was finished later (1232) than the first building on the west side.
+The Palazzo Nuovo Minore is on the east side of the courtyard and bears this name because it was finished later (1232) than the first building on the west side.
 During the first 20 years of the 15th century a loggia was added by the Malatestas with four elegant slightly pointed arches and ribbed cross-vaults.
-Pandolfo I Malatesta also commissioned the frescos by Gentile Fabriano, and a few fragments of these have recently been found.
+Pandolfo I Malatesta also commissioned the frescos by Gentile da Fabriano, and a few fragments of these have recently been found.
 Unfortunately, other frescos by Lattanzio Gambara which decorated the loggia were destroyed in the bombing of the Broletto and Piazza Paolo VI on 13 July 1944.
 The base of the pillars, which has recently been uncovered, shows the ground level at that period was lower than it is today.

 On the north side of the courtyard there is a building dating back to 1626, with a portico of undressed stone in classical style, with grotesque faces on the keystones of the arches, and a loggia.

-The east doorway (1610) is perfectly aligned, along the line where the antique decumano stretched, with the west door, which opens onto Piazza Paolo VI.
+The east doorway (1610) is perfectly aligned, along the line where the antique decumano^{?} stretched, with the west door, which opens onto Piazza Paolo VI.
 Entering by the east door a few steps further in, on the left, before the second doorway (1626) into the courtyard, you will find the Scalone de Lezze (1610), which leads to the registrar's offices.